mshwf/xamarin-docs/docs/xamarin-forms/user-interface/custom-controls.md

 1. Create a subclass from `StackLayout`, name it `ToggleButton`, it holds two children: `Label` and `BoxView`, the following diagram illustrates the control outline:
 ![](custom-controls-images/togglebutton-layout.png "Togle bar control outline")

-When the label is tapped the selection state is mutated.
+When the label is tapped, the selection state is mutated.
 The visual state is defined by the `TextColor` property of the Label and the `Color` property of the BoxView,

 2. Create the bindable properties: `IsSelected`, `SelectedColor`, `UnselectedColor`, `Text` and `FontFamily`.
 This is the `SelectedColor` property along with the [`BindableProperty`](xref:Xamarin.Forms.BindableProperty) backing field: